coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Use of notations for printing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command :cmd:`Notation` has an effect both on the Coq parser and on the
+The command :cmd:`Notation` has an effect both on the Rocq parser and on the
-Coq printer.
+Rocq printer.
 For example:

 .. coqtop:: all